cpjobling/eg-150-textbook/_sources/fourier_series/2/exp_fs1.md

 +++ {"slideshow": {"slide_type": "notes"}}

-We can use this result to convert the *Trigonometric Fourier Series* into an *Exponential Fourier Series* which has only one integral term to solve per harmonic.
+We can use these identities to convert the *Trigonometric Fourier Series* into an *Exponential Fourier Series* which has only one integral term to solve per harmonic.

 +++ {"slideshow": {"slide_type": "slide"}}